t-morris/astro-colony/README.md

 - **Centralized Customization** where most changes for nav, socials, and other info can be made from a single file.
 - **Quick Theming** where adding the RGB values of an accent color and a backing color will automatically update the entire site.
 - **Contact Us** page for inquiries powered by [Web3Forms](https://web3forms.com/).

-## Roadmap (Upcoming Features)
+- **Store** for digital or physical product sales - this is layout only and is designed for use with [Gumroad](https://gumroad.com/) or other off-site sale systems.
 - **Prior Projects Portfolio** (for design agencies and freelancers)

-- **Store** for digital or physical product sales
+## Roadmap (Upcoming Features)
 - **Services** page to showcase business offerings

 ## How to Use
-The theme has a `consts.ts` file populated with the **majority of the customizable text** for the theme, including most of the text found in the footer of the main page, along with the **navbar and socials options**.
+The theme has a `consts.ts` file populated with the **majority of the customizable settings** for the theme, including most of the text found in the footer of the main page, along with the **navbar and socials options**.

 The theme's colors are controlled by an **accent color** and a **background color**, the RGB properties of which can be edited in the `global.css` file.
 Once the primary colors are set, the rest of the website's colors are automatically calculated.
 There is a color palette visible in the footer (on larger screen sizes) to help determine/preview colors.